 The need to know about the affair

-It seems counterintuitive, but knowing the details of your spouse’s affair actually helps you cope better with the aftermath.
+It seems counterintuitive, but knowing certain details of your spouse’s affair actually helps you cope better with the aftermath.

-Without the details, you are left to speculate, obsess, and imagine scenarios that may or may not have happened.
+Without having some of the details, you are left to speculate, obsess, and imagine scenarios that may or may not have happened.
 While your spouse may be reluctant to talk about what they did, it is essential information for you to have in order to get closure and move on.

 Approach this time as a couple